Lee Zeldin

-During Donald Trump's presidency, Zeldin was a Trump ally.
-He prominently defended Trump during his first impeachment hearings in relation to the Trump–Ukraine scandal.
-In April 2021, Zeldin announced his candidacy for governor of New York in 2022.
+A close ally of President Donald Trump, Zeldin prominently defended Trump during his first impeachment hearings concerning the Trump–Ukraine scandal.
+In April 2021, Zeldin announced his candidacy for Governor of New York in 2022.
 He defeated three challengers in the Republican primary, becoming the nominee of the Republican Party and the Conservative Party.
-Zeldin lost the election to incumbent Governor Kathy Hochul while receiving the highest percentage of the vote for a Republican gubernatorial nominee since 2002 and the highest raw vote total for a Republican gubernatorial nominee since 1970.
-After his defeat, he considered a campaign for chair of the Republican National Committee in 2023, but decided against it.
+Zeldin lost the election to incumbent governor Kathy Hochul while receiving the highest percentage of the vote for a Republican gubernatorial nominee since 2002 and the highest raw vote total for a Republican gubernatorial nominee since 1970.

+In November 2024, Zeldin was nominated for Administrator of the EPA as part of the second administration of President Donald Trump.
+He was confirmed by the Senate and sworn in on January 29, 2025.
+During his tenure at the EPA, Zeldin has reframed the purpose of the agency and pushed for substantial environmental deregulation.

 Early life and education

 Zeldin was born in East Meadow, New York, the son of Merrill Schwartz and David Zeldin.
 He was raised in Suffolk County, New York, and graduated from William Floyd High School in Mastic Beach, New York, in 1998.
 He also attended Hebrew school.

 Zeldin received a bachelor's degree in political science from the SUNY University at Albany in 2001.
 He received a Juris Doctor from Albany Law School in May 2003.
-In 2004, he was admitted to the New York State Bar.
+In 2004, he was admitted to the New York State Bar, becoming the youngest attorney in New York at the time.

 Military service and legal practice

-Zeldin received an Army ROTC commission as a second lieutenant, and served in the United States Army from 2003 to 2007, first in the Military Intelligence Corps.
-In 2007, he transitioned from active duty to the Army Reserve, where he achieved the rank of lieutenant colonel.
+Zeldin received an Army ROTC commission as a second lieutenant, and served in the United States Army from 2003 to 2007, where he initially joined the Military Intelligence Corps.
+In 2007, he transitioned from active duty to the Army Reserve, where he achieved the rank of lieutenant colonel before his retirement on April 30, 2025.

 In 2007, Zeldin became an attorney for the Port Authority of New York and New Jersey.
 In 2008, he started a general-practice law firm in Smithtown, New York.
 He operated it full-time until he was elected to New York's 3rd State Senate district in 2010.